RogerKaufmann/Getting-And-Cleaning-Data/CodeBook.md

 ### Features

 The following 66 features have been averaged for each activity and each subject.
+There are at most 4 elements in the variable names:
+1. `time` indicates time domain signals; `freq` indicates frequency domain signals
+2. Signal abbreviations were not replaced. `acc` stands for acceleration signal
+3. `mean` stands for "Mean value", `std` stands for "Standard deviation"
+4. If present, `xyz` indicates 3-axial signal in the x, y or z direction.

 * `time_bodyacc_mean_x`
 * `time_bodyacc_mean_y`